 How to Apply

-- And at least one PI with a full, joint, or courtesy UTL, MCL, NTL-Research or Clinician Educator faculty appointment in a clinical department in the School of Medicine
+- Each proposal must have at least two co-principal investigators: One PI with a full, joint, or courtesy UTL, MCL, and NTL-Research faculty appointment in the Department of Bioengineering at Stanford.
+And at least one PI with a full, joint, or courtesy UTL, MCL, NTL-Research or Clinician Educator faculty appointment in a clinical department in the School of Medicine

 - Other team members (grad students, postdocs, research staff, etc.) may be listed as team members on the proposal

 - The intellectual property of core technology must be owned by Stanford (not under an option or license to any entity)

 - Funding will not be dispersed without clearance of any applicable APLAC, IRB, or IRB exemption requirements, highly preferable that clearance is achieved prior to finalist stage in April.

 The research must relate directly to applications in healthcare, and the objectives of the project should include an outcome that will benefit patients.
 Evaluation of proposals will be on the basis of innovation and scientific merit, potential health care impact, technical feasibility, and the potential for commercialization.

 For translational grant programs, successful projects typically have established proof of concept for their innovation.